 - Establishment Number

 - Rounding Off to Whole Dollars

 - Line 2.
-Charge Receipts Showing Charged Tips
+Total Charge Receipts Showing Charged Tips

 - Line 3.
 Total Amount of Service Charges of Less Than 10% Paid as Wages to Employees

 - Line 4a.
-Tips Reported by Indirectly Tipped Employees
+Total Tips Reported by Indirectly Tipped Employees

 - Line 4b.
-Tips Reported by Directly Tipped Employees
+Total Tips Reported by Directly Tipped Employees

 - Line 4c.
 Total Tips Reported

 - Line 5.
-Gross Receipts from Food or Beverage Operations
+Gross Receipts From Food and Beverages

 - Line 6